 - Now you will see that WordPress has created new ‘.htaccess’ files.

-If the error has not got resolved yet, then don’t worry, we have other solution to offer you.
+If the error has not got resolved yet, then don’t worry, we have another solution to offer you.
 Just keep reading on.

 Quick Fix 3:

-WordPress files are designed to have permissions to channel who can access to those files.
-When the permission gets altered due to a certain reasons, it can land you to ‘403 forbidden error in WordPress.’
-The lack of permission of wrong permission settings can make WordPress to think that you don’t have permission to access a certain kind of files.
+WordPress files are designed to have permissions to channel who can access those files.
+When the permission gets altered due to certain reasons, it can land you to ‘403 forbidden error in WordPress.’
+The lack of permission of wrong permission settings can make WordPress think that you don’t have permission to access a certain kind of file.
 In this kind of case you can take the following measures:

 - Another route is to change the permission yourself.
 But since it is a very big step, we would suggest that you should do it only when you are thoroughly confident in computer technical skills.
-Otherwise it would be wise to seek for a professional help.
+Otherwise, it would be wise to seek professional help.

 How to change the file permission yourself: